ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 - Center time of product in UTC (HHMMSS)
 - Decimal latitude of the western edge of the south and northernmost IFG corners (5-digit number with 3 significant digits)
 - Precise (P) or restituted (R) orbit precision for reference and secondary acquisition, respectively
-- data system tag (unique hash for each product)
+- Data system tag (unique hash for each product)
-- standard product version tag
+- Standard product version tag

 ![GUNW naming scheme](../images/asf_gunw_names.png "Breakdown of ARIA-S1-GUNW Naming Scheme")